`Interaction annealing' to determine effective quantized valence and orbital structure: an illustration with ferro-orbital order in WTe$_2$: Abstract

 \section{Abstract}

-Strongly correlated materials are known to display qualitatively distinct emergent behaviors at low energy.
-Conveniently, the superposition principle of quantum mechanics ensures that, upon absorbing quantum fluctuation, these rich low-energy behaviors can \textit{always} be effectively described by dressed particles with fully quantized charge, spin, and orbitals structure.
-Such a powerful and simple description is, however, difficult to access through density functional theory (DFT) calculations, since in terms of bare particles the quantum fluctuation would heavily smear the quantized quantities.
-To address this difficulty, we propose an `interaction annealing' approach to decipher the dominant valence and orbital structure by suppressing the charge fluctuation through enhancing ionic charging energy.
-Applying this approach to ferroelectric semi-metal WTe${_2}$ as a demonstration, we identify a dominant ferro-orbital ordered structure with W ion in a $d^2$ spin-0 configuration.
-The proposed approach is straightforward to implement in standard DFT calculations to grant additional access to essential low-energy physics.
+{Correlated materials are known to display qualitatively distinct emergent behaviors at low energy.
+Conveniently, upon absorbing rapid quantum fluctuations, these rich low-energy behaviors can \textit{always} be effectively described by \textit{dressed} particles with fully quantized charge, spin, and orbital structure.
+Such a powerful and simple description is, however, difficult to access through bare particles used in most many-body computations, especially when fluctuations are strong such as in $4d$ and $5d$ compounds.
+To decipher the dominant quantized structure, we propose an easy-to-implement `interaction annealing' approach that utilizes suppressed charge fluctuation through enhancing ionic charging energy.
+We establish its theoretical foundation using an exactly treated two-site Hubbard model as a generic example.
+We then demonstrate its applications with more affordable density functional calculations to a representative $3d$ Mott insulator La${_2}$CuO${_4}$ and a highly fluctuating $5d$ semi-metal WTe${_2}$.
+In the latter, it reveals an emergent local electronic structure that makes possible an unprecedented explanation of several experimental observations.
+Finally, we demonstrate the effectiveness of this approach in studying competing local electronic structures in functional materials.}